 Trevor also co-organized Southern Accent: Seeking the American South in Contemporary Art with Miranda Lash at the Speed Art Museum in Louisville, KY.
 Southern Accent is the first contemporary art exhibition to question and explore in-depth the complex and contested space of the American South.
 The exhibition opened at the Nasher Museum, where it was on view Sept.
 1, 2016, through Jan.
-8, 2017, and has traveled to the Speed, where it will be on view April 29 – August 20, 2017.
+8, 2017, and has traveled to the Speed, where it was on view April 29 – August 20, 2017.

 Since joining the Nasher Museum in 2006 as its first curator of contemporary art, Trevor has been instrumental in developing the museum’s collection of contemporary art.

 Jessica Ruhle, Director of Education and Public Programs, has been named “North Carolina Art Museum Educator of the Year” (2014-15) by the N.C.
 Art Education Association.
 This annual award recognizes museum educators who creatively engage all museum visitors, including students and teachers.
 Jessica was honored for her partnership with the East Durham Children’s Initiative and students at YE Smith Elementary School.